stlab/better-code/better-code/src/chapter-2-contracts.md

 # Contracts

 Contracts are the connective tissue of solid software.
 You really can't build software at scale without them.
-If you *are* building large software systems, I promise you, you're using contracts, even if you don't use that word for them, and I hope it'll be useful to deepen your understanding of what you're already up to.
+If you *are* successfully building large software systems, you're already using  contracts in some form, and this chapter should help you make them more powerful.

-## Agenda

-- Correctness
-- Local reasoning
-- Design by Contract
-- Contract style

-## Introduction

-Fundamentally, contracts are about correctness.
-Some people think it's futile to pursue correctness, but I disagree, for three reasons:
+## In pursuit of Correctness

+Fundamentally, contracts are about the first ingredient of Better
+Code: correctness.
+Some folks write off the pursuit of correctness, because bugs are inevitable, and in practice, and we rely on incorrect software every day without disaster (for the most part).
+But that approach throws out the baby with the bathwater.
+There is a practical approach to correctness that improves both code quality and the programming experience, without demanding unrealistic perfection.

+For those who like to think formally, we can define a _semi-correct_ program as one for which there exists a valid initial state and inputs, such that the program will generate a valid output.
+As an analogy, a broken clock is semi-correct, it is correct twice a day.
+This definition provides a partial ordering of correctness, where a program is _more correct_ than another if the initial states under which it is correct are a superset of the other.

-First, it's more practical than you might think.
-This doesn't mean you'll reach a point where all bugs vanish, but you can reach a point where you have well-justified confidence in the correctness of your own work while maintaining high productivity… as long as you're not measuring productivity in LOC.
+So while you may not reach a point where all bugs vanish, but you will have well-justified confidence in the correctness of your own work while maintaining high productivity.
+Also, the discipline we'll describe here of **programming by contract** removes uncertainty and needless complexity from your code and from the process of coding.

-Second, Simplicity.
-The discipline we're talking about actually removes tons of uncertainty and needless complexity from your code and from the process of coding.
-That's a big part of why I say it's practical.
+That's a big part of why we say it's practical.

-Last, it's just way more fulfilling to have a clear sense of when you've done a thing right, and that doing the right thing is even possible—than it is to “iterate until it seems to work.”

-In case this wasn't clear, I'm saying that strong contracts make code, and coding, simpler.
-And I hope to demonstrate that through the course of this seminar.I want to be clear, though, when I talk about correctness, I don't mean some kind of elaborate formal proof.
-I mean achieving correctness through the sort of everyday thinking that we do while programming:
+## Reasoning about correctness

+How can you know whether your program is correct?
+Validating correctness seldom requires an elaborate formal proof—usually the sort of everyday thinking that we do while programming suffices.

 ```swift
 var names = [ "Sean", "Laura", "Dave", "Crusty" ]